Austin Riley Player Props: Braves vs. Astros

-The Atlanta Braves and Austin Riley, who went 2-for-4 with a double and an RBI last time in action, battle Framber Valdez and the Houston Astros at Truist Park, Saturday at 7:20 PM ET.
+On Sunday, Austin Riley (.256 batting average in his past 10 games, with two doubles, two home runs, four walks and five RBI) and the Atlanta Braves face the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 1:35 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Astros.
+In his last game he had a hitless showing (0-for-4) against the Astros.

 Austin Riley Game Info & Props vs. the Astros